grahamcarman/docs/astro/astro-components.md

 ## Deployment

-An Astro _Deployment_ is an Airflow environment that is powered by [Astro Runtime](runtime-overview.md).
+An Astro _Deployment_ is an Airflow environment powered by [Astro Runtime](runtime-overview.md).
 It encompasses all core Airflow components, including the Airflow webserver, scheduler, and workers, along with additional tools for reliability and observability.
 It runs in a Kubernetes namespace in an Astro cluster and has a set of attached resources to run your Airflow tasks.

 By default, each Deployment on Astro runs: